jusneuma/Firefly_ancillary/README.md

 python plot_profiles_vac.py [plate] [ifu]
 ```

 on the commandline.
-Replace [plate] and [ifu] with according numbers of the datacube that you want to plot.
+Replace [plate] and [ifu] with the numbers of the datacube that you want to plot.

 By default, the scripts use the 'miles' version of the VAC, this can be changed in the scripts.